You’ve done it. You loved it. You learned a ton.

 - In your cover letter, state why you wish to be considered for a Summer Staff position.
 Address your relevant strengths in assisting students and faculty and creating a positive learning community and discuss your potential contribution to an organized and customer service-oriented summer program.

-- In your cover letter, please indicate if you’d like to be considered for a leadership position (Co-Resident Director and/or Operations Assistant).
+- In your cover letter, please indicate if you’d like to be considered for the position of Co-Resident Director.

 - In your cover letter, please indicate if there is a specific faculty member(s) or program you would be interested in assisting.
 Specify why you would be a good fit for this instructor or program.
 Faculty & programs include:

 - Heather Benton (Montclair State University, Musical Theater 2)

 - Vicky Bussert (Baldwin Wallace University, Musical Theater)

 - Ashton Byrum (University of Oklahoma, Musical Theater 2)

 - Steve Cardamone (University of Minnesota, Dramatic Acting)

 - Salvatore Champagne (Oberlin Conservatory, ArtSong)